 CSV Files: QIF Wizard will also convert comma-separated value (CSV) files into QIF.

 Finally, QIF Wizard also performs other useful transformations on any financial data it can process, producing output data as CSV or tab-separated entries in text files.
 Thus, QIF Wizard can convert financial data from QIF, OFX, QFX, web pages, CSV, or tab-separated value files into QIF, CSV, or tab-separated values files.

 Complete documentation for QIF Wizard is provided as help within the application.

 NOTE: If you are interested in producing an import into Quickbooks (iif format), you could use QIF Wizard in conjunction with an applescript to convert qif to iif.

 Frequently Asked Questions

-- Q: How does QIF Wizard differ from QIF Master?
+- How does QIF Wizard differ from QIF Master?
 There are 3 main differences:

 1.0 - Initial release

 - Added support for csv (clipboards) with dates in format MMM/dd, where MMM is alphabetic, and dd is numeric, with no year.